“you tear out a man’s tongue, you are not proving him a liar, you’re only telling the world that you fear what he might say”

 According to his ultra-nationalist speech, the most transversal motion from Trump was the one taken during the last week in which another executive order instructed entry barrier to refugees and citizens from seven Muslim countries.
 As transversal this measure was, it reverberated within scientific community immediately not only impacting researchers but their families.
 Fortunately, backfire was taken from judicial power in less than 48 hours after its dictation, declaring it unlawful and opening a discrepancy period over its execution.

-Considering the implications, actions to manifest against anti-science determinations are already organized, having as a core the march for science to be realized in Washington D.C. in April 22nd, 2017 with satellite events across the U.S. and other places around the globe.
+Considering the implications, actions to manifest against anti-science determinations are already organised, having as a core the march for science to be realised in Washington D.C. in April 22nd, 2017 with satellite events across the U.S. and other places around the globe.

 Herewith in few days of the new US administration, we have been able to observe the political relevance and impact of science in society not only in local spaces but globally.